Scroll down for information on:

 Defender of the Faithin Canada when we don’t have a state religion?
 Does this have anything to do with the Divine Right of Kings?

 The Queen has no religious role in Canada, as we do not have a state religion.
 The concept of the Divine Right of Kings has not existed for centuries.
 That view was popular in an age where kings and queens were absolute monarchs, who ruled without any restraint from elected representatives of their people.
 It held that the monarch derived authority directly from God—and so disobeying the sovereign’s wishes was the same as disobeying God.
 From its founding in 1867, Canada (in common with other Commonwealth Realms) established a constitutional or limited monarchy.
-This means that the king or queen reigns, and is the embodiment of the state, but does not rule, which is the duty of the elected government.
+This means that the king or queen reigns, and is the embodiment of the state and head of the nation, but does not rule, which is the duty of the elected government.

 When our Queen came to the Throne in 1952, each of her Realms (the countries of which she is Sovereign) adopted its own formula to refer to The Queen in a legal, formal way.